 Although the environmental benefits of recycling are clear, it still poses some challenges.
 For recycling to play its best role in society, the recycling system needs to work efficiently.
 Converting waste into new materials can be complicated.
 Without thorough examination, we, as a society, may be contributing more to the climate crisis.

-One of the major challenges in the recycling procedure is single-stream recycling.
+One of the significant challenges in the recycling process is single-stream recycling.
 This is a method whereby all recyclables are placed in a single bin.
 Afterward, the people behind the recycling programs collect and sort the materials in the recovery facility.
-Although this seems like an efficient and easy method for consumers, it poses its challenges.
+Although this seems like an efficient and easy method for consumers, it poses challenges.

-One of the many problems with this method is that it tends to reduce the quality of recycled materials.
-When people throw all recyclables such as aluminum, glass, plastic, and cardboard in one bin, it leaves room for contamination.
+One of the many problems with this method is that it reduces the quality of recycled materials.
+When people throw all recyclables, such as aluminum, glass, plastic, and cardboard, in one bin, it leaves room for contamination.

 There may be dirty items and other products that we shouldn’t mix.
 When the good material becomes contaminated, it affects the entire process and leads to materials ending up in landfills.
 This is because the companies find no use for the contaminated items.
 As a result, this act further contributes to landfill piles and toxic gas emissions.

-This single-stream practice contributed to a major downturn in the recycling market in 2017.
-One of the world’s leading importers of recyclables2, China, announced a ban on some recyclables.
+This single-stream practice contributed to a significant downturn in the recycling market in 2017.
+One of the world’s leading importers of recyclables1, China, announced a ban on some recyclables.
 The country’s government noticed that a significant portion of the products was either low quality or tainted with toxic substances.
 This policy affected many countries as China is a major importer of products like used plastics.

 Below are some ways to contribute to a more efficient system that tackles the climate issue.

-Although recycling plays a key part in energy efficiency, it’s not necessarily the first step in sustainability.
-One of the greatest shifts in your lifestyle to a more sustainable one is by reusing the items you own.
+Although recycling is vital for energy efficiency, it’s not necessarily the first step in sustainability.
+One of the most significant shifts in your lifestyle to a more sustainable one is reusing the items you own.
 This reduces your waste and reduces dependence on resources on a collective scale.
 Furthermore, it limits the need to recycle constantly.
 It also allows you to discover new uses for old items.

 Sorting recyclables is crucial to ensuring we have an efficient system.
 As earlier examined, contamination reduces the quality of items in the recycle bins.
-In many cases, people throw several items into the same bin believing that recovery facilities will sort them.
+People often throw several items into the same bin, believing that recovery facilities will sort them.
 Although these facilities are well-equipped, mixing various materials may not be the best method.

 Recycling is an intricate process that requires careful attention to detail.
 As a consumer, one of the most important things you can do is to educate yourself on the procedures.
 This assures you that you’re taking the proper steps to support a better system.

 Although companies are responsible for production, you can also call companies out as a consumer.
-This entails asking questions about their processes - right from extracting down to distributing.
+This entails asking questions about their processes - from extracting to distributing.
 If you’re unsure of a business’ processes, you can also reach out to them to ask questions.
-By demanding sustainably made products from recycled goods, you’re playing a role in positive change.
+By demanding sustainable products from recycled goods, you play a role in positive change.